 In an attempt to curb inflation, the Bank of England raised the base rate, leading to mortgage rates soaring, reducing household budgets even further.
 Rents also rose sharply, exacerbating the plight of many families.

 This reduced consumers’ spending power, leaving many small businesses no option but to close.
-The Institute for Public Policy Research (IPPR) warned that the high number of business closures should be seen as a warning sign for the economy.
+The Institute for Public Policy Research (IPPR) warned that the high number of company closures should be seen as a warning sign for the economy.

 The figures also suggest, so the IPPR, that more support for businesses could have averted the economic slowdown we have seen.